trat944/MVST-Task/README.md

 clean code -> separation of components.
 Functions in utils.
 Components as small as possible to test them and reuse them.
 Petitions separated, customHooks to handle those petitions.
 Try/catch to handle those errors.
 ->Not necessary for such a small app, but good practices and to show knowledge of services and custom hooks.
+Possible reusability if app scales.

 possible upgrades ->
 login of user/authenticate to access data ->